Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Warranty: 3 years

-For a truck worth $18,000, the used engine makes the most financial sense.
+For a truck worth $18,000, the used engine may make good financial sense.

 Hidden Costs to Consider